 The Heritage House Tour offers a chance to explore a selection of Vancouver’s heritage homes, each with its own story, past and present, from early architects, builders and residents to more recent restorations and adaptations.
 It is a wonderful way to explore Vancouver’s diverse neighbourhoods as well as architectural styles, design ideas and garden landscapes.
 The self-guided event can be enjoyed at your own pace during tour hours.
 Your ticket is a guidebook that provides information about each home on the tour along with local history and information to help you plan your day.

-This June, the Heritage House Tour is back – in a virtual format!
-In two online events, we will tour through six unique homes and explore their stories, past and present, from early architects, builders and residents to more recent restorations and adaptations for modern living.
-While we cannot step through the doors together this year, we hope you will join us for this special opportunity to tour inside remarkable homes – exclusively available for the virtual Heritage House Tour.
+This June, the Heritage House Tour returned in a virtual format!
+Between June 3rd – 17th, we toured through six unique homes and explore their stories, past and present, from early architects, builders and residents to more recent restorations and adaptations for modern living.
+While we could not step through the doors together this year, we are grateful for everyone who joined us for this special opportunity to step inside these remarkable homes virtually.

 You can also view the videos and map guides from the 2020 tour on the Heritage House Tour Online webpage.Learn more